Ebola virus disease (EVD) is a serious viral disease that can cause hemorrhagic fever. It affects humans and animals.

 However, because this vaccine is neither licensed nor marketed in Canada, it is currently unavailable for travellers who visit the regions affected.

-In the context of management of the outbreak in the DRC, however, the vaccine may be offered to humanitarian workers who travel to the regions affected by Ebola virus disease or regions where the risk of propagation is high.
+In the context of management of the outbreak, however, the vaccine may be offered to humanitarian workers who travel to the regions affected by Ebola virus disease or regions where the risk of propagation is high.

-Moreover, until the vaccine is no longer considered experimental, people who travel to the regions affected must be subject to the same monitoring and control procedures as those who have not been vaccinated.
+Until the vaccine is no longer considered experimental, people who are vaccinated who travel to affected areas will be subject to the same prevention and control measures as people who have not been vaccinated.